Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 Established in 1962 thanks to the efforts of Representative Eugene Keogh, a ‘Keogh Plan’ is a tax-advantaged pension plan designed for self-employed workers or unincorporated business entities.

 Not all self-employed persons can establish a Keogh Plan.
 Independent contractors, for instance, cannot open a Keogh.
 Rather, they are only available to self-employed individuals that own an unincorporated business.

-Keogh Plans come in both defined contribution and defined benefit varieties.
-The defined contribution Keogh is set up as either a profit-sharing or a money-purchase plan.
 The defined benefit Keogh operates much like a traditional pension plan, with the caveat that it is self-funded.

 Keogh Plans are notorious for complicated paperwork, but remain a viable option for high earners who are self-employed.
 Establishing a Keogh Plan does not inhibit your ability to contribute to an IRA.